top of page

 Dina Ninfo works as Personnel Counsel with the Illinois Department of Central Management Services, Office of Legal Services, concentrating in employment law.
 She received her J.D. from The John Marshall Law School and a B.S. from John Carroll University.
 Dina is involved in a number of women's advocacy organizations where she works towards the advancement of intersectional feminism.
 Dina sits on the Board of the Chicago Chapter of the National Organization of Women ("CNOW") and also serves as the current CNOW PAC President.
 Dina sits on the WINGS Metro Associate Council, an organization that provides a continuum of integrated services in an effort to end domestic violence.
 Dina is a member of the Illinois State Bar Association ("ISBA") General Assembly and sits on the ISBA Standing Committee on Women and the Law.
 Dina is a former Officer of the Women's Bar Association of Illinois ("WBAI") and currently serves as a WBAI Legislative Co-Chair.

-Kathryn C. Liss (Katie) is the Executive Director of the Schiller DuCanto & Fleck Family Law Center and an Assistant Director of Law Career Services at DePaul University College of Law.
-She received her J.D. degree from DePaul University College of Law and B.S. from Miami University (Ohio).
+Kathryn C. Liss (Katie) is the Assistant Dean, Director of Law Career Services and Executive Director of the Schiller DuCanto & Fleck Family Law Center at DePaul University College of Law.
+She received her J.D. from DePaul University College of Law and B.S. from Miami University (Ohio).
 Prior to her current position, Katie practiced solely in domestic relations for over ten years.
-Katie remains actively involved in the Chicago Bar Association and has served as Past-Chair of its Young Lawyers Section, founded the CBA’s Anti-Human Trafficking Committee, and founded the CBA’s Task Force on Sexual Harassment and Assault.
+Katie remains actively involved in the Chicago Bar Association as its incoming Second Vice President and has served as Past-Chair of the CBA's Young Lawyers Section as well as founded the CBA’s Anti-Human Trafficking Committee and Task Force on Sexual Harassment and Assault.
 Katie also supports the Chicago Bar Foundation and mentors undergraduate pre-law students through Miami University's Pre-Law Alumni Advisory Board.

 Whitney K. Siehl is a Plaintiffs’ attorney focused on complex class actions at Hagens Berman Sobol Shapiro, LLP.
 Her notable cases include representing survivors of sexual abuse and harassment including survivors of Harvey Weinstein and USC gynecologist Dr. George Tyndall.
 She received her J.D., cum laude, from The Ohio State University, Moritz College of Law and her B.A. from Northwestern University.
 At Northwestern, she was a member of the women’s golf team.
 Whitney chairs the annual golf outing for the Women’s Bar Association of Illinois (“WBAI”), and has served on the board of the WBAI since 2017, and as an Officer since 2019.
 She also served on the Professional Board of no-kill animal shelter PAWS Chicago and as a member of the Team PAWS marathon fundraising team.
 She previously received an Award for Excellence in Pro Bono Service from the United States District Court for the Northern District of Illinois for her dedication to representing underserved individuals and was recognized as a Super Lawyers Rising Star since 2019.